 Why English at E&H?

-Our professors have won teaching awards from the State Council of Higher Education for Virginia (SCHEV), Virginia Foundation of Independent Colleges (VFIC), and the CASE Carnegie Foundation.
-They are also published by the university presses of Cambridge University, University of Tennessee, Oxford University, the University of Kentucky, and several others.
-But more importantly, they offer popular classes: from Contemporary English literature to Multi-Ethnic American writing, from seminars focused on Hamlet to the Harry Potter series, and from Irish to Appalachian literature.
+Our professors are teachers and scholars who share their enthusiasm with students in the classroom and in office hours.
+We have won teaching awards offered within the college and from external agencies such as the State Council of Higher Education for Virginia (SCHEV), Virginia Foundation of Independent Colleges (VFIC), the Sears-Roebuck Foundation for Teaching Excellence and Campus Leadership, and the CASE Carnegie Foundation.
+English faculty members have published widely in scholarly and creative journals, and their books have published Cambridge University, University of Tennessee, Oxford University, the University of Kentucky, and several others.
+But more importantly, the English faculty offers a range of classes from the traditional to the innovative: from Contemporary English literature to Multi-Ethnic American writing, from seminars focused on Hamlet to the Harry Potter series, and from Irish to Appalachian literature.

 In the past five years, Emory & Henry English majors have created a graphic novel blending Maus and The Iliad; completed independent studies in Irish theatre, Shakespeare’s romances, and Oscar Wilde; attended the University of Iowa’s summer writers’ workshop; published the poetry collection Inside the Dark Room (2015); and studied abroad in Nottingham, Exeter, Dublin, Stirling, and Londonderry.
 And more!